LitzN/Life-gardens/README.md

 ### **Services Page**
 * **Functionality:**<br>
-	* Navigation links: All links direct to the named page.
-The background and text of the links change color when the mouse hovers over them.
-The brand name on the left changes font color on hovering and directs to the index page.
-On smaller screens the toggle button is functional.
 	* Alert link: is underlined on hovering and leads to the expected page.
 	* Link in the why choose us section changes color when the mouse hovers over it and leads to the page expected.
-	* Footer links: External links to social media accounts all open in a separate tab.
 * **Responsive Design:** <br>
 	* On Laptop/Tablet: Cards in the services information section are displayed two in a row.
     * On Mobile devices: Cards in the services information section are stacked, only showing one card per row.

 ### **Gallery Page**
 * **Functionality:**<br>
-	* Navigation links: All links direct to the named page.
-The background and text of the links change color when the mouse hovers over them.
-The brand name on the left changes color on hovering and directs to the index page.
-On smaller screens the toggle button is functional.
 	* Alert link: is underlined on hovering and leads to the expected page.
-	* Footer links: External links to social media accounts all open in a separate tab.
 * **Responsive Design:** <br>
     * On Laptop/Tablet: A row of three images, followed by a row of blockquotes and another row of images below.
     * On Mobile devices: Images are stacked so they are still clearly visible on smaller screens and dividing lines appear between blockquotes to break them up.